SergeyTsalkov/brooce/README.md

 redis-cli HSET "brooce:cron:jobs" "hourly-log-rotater" "0 * * * * queue:common ~/bin/rotate-logs.sh"
 redis-cli HSET "brooce:cron:jobs" "twice-daily-error-checker" "0 */12 * * * queue:common ~/bin/check-for-errors.sh"
 ```

-## Hacking on brooce
-For most users, it should be enough to download our binaries.
-If you want to hack on the project, you should install Go and the [Gb build tool](https://getgb.io/).
-Then check out the repo into its own folder, and use gb to build it.